 This question can be especially loaded if you’re a single parent.

-Rather than leaving the decision up to the courts, here’s what you need to know about what happens to the child when a parent dies.
+To make sure that your wishes are honored, and decisions about your children’s future is not left up to the courts, here’s what you need to know about what happens to the child when a parent dies.

 What happens when one parent dies?